 You could be:

-setting up the camera equipment indoors within the studio or outdoors on location
+setting up the camera equipment in a studio or outdoors on location

 choosing the most suitable type of film and lens